Westlake-AI/inv-ML/README.md

 ## Introduction

-The code is an network-based implementation of *inv-ML*, testing with toy datasets (Swiss roll, S Curve, Sphere) and real-world datasets (MNIST, USPS, KMNIST, Fashion-MNIST, COIL-20, etc.)
+The code is an network-based implementation of *inv-ML*, training and testing with toy datasets (Swiss roll, S Curve, Sphere) and real-world datasets (MNIST, USPS, KMNIST, Fashion-MNIST, COIL-20, etc.).

-The code includes the following modules:

-* Datasets (MNIST-full, MNIST-test, USPS, Fashion-MNIST, Reuters-10k)
-* Training and testing of *i-ML-Enc*
-* Visualisation

 ## Requirements